preston4896/WeatherWebApp/README.md

 ## Weather Web Application by Preston and Sach

+# Definitions:

+- View 1: Display current weather info, doppler radar map and search bar.

+- View 2: Display six-hour weather forecast of the input city.

 # Progress Log:

-- Setting up mobile view with CSS and HTML.
+- Completed HTML and CSS ``` <div> ``` sections for mobile view-1.

+- Acquired and activated OpenWeather API Key.

+- CORS Request Success

+- Submit button is functional.
+View 1 can now display current weather info for all US Cities.

 # Current Agenda:

-- Waiting for API key to be activated by OpenWeather.

-- API Key: 08a320da24b2e3001b8053f20ffe32a9
+- Fix mobile-view-1 CSS flexbox, so the design matches the mockup.

+- Start working on mobile-view-2.

 # Next Agenda:

-- Fix design.
-    - Search bar.

-- Code API Request.

-- Work on second view CSS.
+- Setup ``` <div> ``` for mobile-view 2.

-- Work on tablet and desktop version.
+- CSS code for tablet and desktop views.

-    - Begin coding for doppler radar image.
+- Code implementation for doppler radar map.